pifight/pifight/doc/Protocol.md

 damage: 0-100, only with hit & collision

 #### Response
+One or both of movement and action.
+If movement is omitted the bot continues with the same speed and direction.

+Movement consists of both:
-speed: [x,y] integers from -100 to 100
+  - speed: integer from 0 to 100
+  - facing: direction (degrees? radians?)

+Action is only one of:
-ping: direction
+- ping: direction
-shoot: direction, range
+- shoot: direction, range